Skip to main content

 I never in my life imagined that I'd have a successful YouTube channel and that people would actually want to purchase courses from me!

-Way back in the day I studied Film, and then I managed to get a BA in Urban Studies, and then, eventually, a vocational degree in Graphic Design, and it's that design degree that sort of kicked things off.
+Way back in the day I studied Film, and then I managed to get a BA in Urban Studies, and then, eventually, a vocational degree in Graphic Design.
+It's that design degree that sort of kicked things off.

 Going way back though, I made my first web pages back in the late 90s when I was still in highschool.
 It involved a lot of Photoshop designs, slicing things up, and building layouts using HTML tables.
 It might sound terrible (it was), but it was a ton of fun.